Mathis, Mary W.

 Mary W. Mathis

-Assistant Professor of Practice and Coordinator, BSPH Program
+Associate Professor of Practice and Coordinator, BSPH Program

-Dr. Mary Mathis is an Assistant Professor of Practice and Coordinator of the Bachelor of Science in Public Health program for the College of Health Professions.
+Dr. Mary Mathis is an Associate Professor of Practice and Coordinator of the Bachelor of Science in Public Health program for the College of Health Professions.
 Dr. Mathis joined the university as an instructor in the School of Medicine in 2000.

 Dr. Mathis earned her Doctor of Public Health (DrPH) degree in Leadership from Georgia Southern University Jiann-Ping Hsu College of Public Health in 2012.
 She earned her Master of Public Health (MPH) degree from Mercer University School of Medicine in 2000 and a Bachelor of Arts degree in Psychology in 1998 from Wesleyan College in Macon, GA.